Background pattern

 • antihistamines (used to treat allergies)

 The following medicines may also interact with venlafaxine and should be used with caution.
-It is especially important to mention to your doctor or pharmacist if you are taking medicines that contain:
+It is especially important to mention to your doctor or pharmacist if you are taking medicines containing:

 • ketoconazole (an antifungal medicine)

-• metoprolol (a beta-blocker to treat high blood pressure and heart problems)
+• metoprolol (a beta-blocker for treating high blood pressure and heart problems)

-Taking Venlafaxina Retard Stadagen with food, drinks and alcohol
+Taking Venlafaxine Retard Stadagen with food, drinks, and alcohol

-Venlafaxina should be taken with food (see section 3 “How to take Venlafaxina Retard Stadagen”).
+Venlafaxine should be taken with food (see section 3 “How to take Venlafaxine Retard Stadagen”).

 Pregnancy

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medicine.
-You should only take venlafaxine after discussing the possible benefits and risks for the unborn baby with your doctor.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.
+You should only take venlafaxine after discussing with your doctor the possible benefits and risks to the unborn child.

-Make sure your midwife and/or doctor knows that you are taking venlafaxine.
-When taken during pregnancy, similar medicines (SSRIs) may increase the risk of a serious condition in the newborn, called persistent pulmonary hypertension of the newborn (PPHN), making the baby breathe faster and turn blue.
-These symptoms usually start within the first 24 hours after the baby's birth.
-If this happens to your baby, contact your midwife and/or doctor immediately.
+Make sure your midwife and/or doctor knows you are taking venlafaxine.
+When taken during pregnancy, similar drugs (SSRIs) may increase the risk of a serious condition in babies called persistent pulmonary hypertension of the newborn (PPHN), making the baby breathe faster and turn blue.
+These symptoms usually start during the first 24 hours after the baby is born.
+If this happens to your baby, you must contact your midwife and/or doctor immediately.

-If you take venlafaxine in the final stages of pregnancy, there may be a greater risk of heavy vaginal bleeding shortly after delivery, especially if you have a history of bleeding disorders.
+If you take venlafaxine in the final stages of pregnancy, there may be an increased risk of heavy vaginal bleeding shortly after delivery, especially if you have a history of bleeding disorders.
 Your doctor or midwife should know that you are taking venlafaxine so they can advise you.

-If you are taking this medicine during pregnancy, other symptoms your baby may have when born are feeding problems and breathing difficulties.
-If your baby has these symptoms when born and you are concerned, contact your doctor and/or midwife who can advise you.
+If you are taking this medicine during pregnancy, other symptoms your baby may have when born are problems with feeding and problems with breathing.
+If your baby has these symptoms when born and you are worried, contact your doctor and/or midwife who can advise you.

 Breastfeeding

 Venlafaxine passes into breast milk.
 There is a risk of an effect on the baby.
-Therefore, you should discuss the case with your doctor and they will decide if you should stop breastfeeding or stop taking this medicine.
+Therefore, you should discuss this with your doctor and they will decide whether you should stop breastfeeding or stop taking this medicine.

 Driving and using machines

-Do not drive or operate tools or machines until you know how this medicine affects you
+Do not drive or use tools or machines until you know how this medicine affects you

-Venlafaxina Retard Stadagen 150 mg contains sodium and the colourants yellow iron oxide (E 172) and red iron oxide (E 172)
+Venlafaxine Retard Stadagen 150 mg contains sodium and the colorants sunset yellow FCF (E110) and allura red AC (E129)

-Venlafaxina Retard Stadagen 225 mg contains the colourant carmoisine (E 122)
+Venlafaxine Retard Stadagen 225 mg contains the colorant carmoisine (E122)

 .